Hiền Thục: 2004–2010

 During first day of the comeback, she struggled to overcome the stigma of being a single mother at that time, as well as having faded due to the abundant new talent.
 She began performing again at tearooms and bars and in small shows.

 In 2004, she officially returned with the album Vol. 2 - Kim, which was not a hit.
 The rock alternative song Mot Ngay Ta Xa Nhau of the album Kim was quite well liked later and it was still performed by her.
 The failure of this album encouraged her to produce more products.
 In next two years, a series of albums based on five elements such as Bao (Thuy), Q (Tho), Hoa and Moc were released.
 In 2005, she released the single Dau Co Loi Lam which was composed by Ho Hoai Anh.
 This was her hit and it was charted in many music charts.
 Her name started to be mentioned again alongside the song rather than the curiosity of her personal life previously.

 With five elements project, she proved herself to be an enthusiastic singer with the acoustic album Moc which received positive feedback from the audience and professionals.
 The album consisted ballad songs which won Golden Album award of December 2006 and another Golden Album award of 2007 and 1,000 copies was sold.
-Bearing simple and soft music, feminine voice with little technique, Moc marked her maturity in image and vocal emotion of hers.